Sports massage & Deep Tissue Massage Treatments for

 Also important are other benefits including reduced cortisol levels, lowered blood pressure, and changes in brain wave activity.

 Pre-event massage is often based on a routine in which clients typically lie on a table for a minimum of 15 to 20 minutes.
 Psychologically, pre-event massage benefits athletes by reducing anxiety and heightening their sense of well-being and ability to concentrate.
 Because this massage is so brief, I try to focus on the muscles that the athlete will use during the upcoming event.
 Any muscles that might be held in passive contraction for extended periods.

 The session is light and nonspecific.
 The strokes used most often include rhythmic compression, kneading, superficial friction, tapotement, vibration, and stretching and joint movements to increase flexibility.
-They are applied briskly, slightly faster then one compression stroke per second.
+They are applied briskly, slightly faster than one compression stroke per second.
 They are intended to enhance circulation and energize the client.
-I use joint movements to stimulate synovial fluid production for lubrication and shock absorption at the joints.
+I use joint movements to stimulate fluid production for lubrication and shock absorption at the joints.

 Inter-event massage is performed in between events that occur on the same day and with a given time period.
 For example at half-time or between heats at an event.
 This type of event sports massage typically lasts no more than 10 minutes.
 Focuses on any areas of increased muscular tension that have occurred as a direct result of participation in the activity.

 Postevent massage is most optimally performed within 2 hours of the athletic performance.
 It focuses on circulatory enhancement to aid in recovery from the activity as well as decrease muscle and connective tissue tension.